 WORKSPACE system in future Bazel

-This article explains the concepts surrounding external dependency management in Bazel, before going into a bit more detail about the two systems in order.
+This document explains the concepts surrounding external dependency management in Bazel, before going into a bit more detail about the two systems in order.

-files to be used in a Bazel build.
+A directory tree with a boundary marker file at its root, containing source files that can be used in a Bazel build.
 Often shortened to just repo.

 The repository in which the current Bazel command is being run.